This resource was created to help you fully understand some of the common terms used in the world of Financial Aid.

 My FA Access

-My FA Access is WashU’s legacy online account system that specifically tracks your financial aid application.
+My FA Access is WashU’s legacy online account system that specifically tracks your financial assistance application.
 This system is phasing out in 2021.

 Amount of direct and indirect costs remaining after all Gift Aid is applied.
 Net price can be covered through a variety of sources, including: savings, income, and education loans.

 A type of Educational Loan.
-A student or parent loan from a commercial, state-affiliated or institutional lender used to pay for up to the annual Cost of Attendance, less any financial aid received.
+A student or parent loan from a commercial, state-affiliated or institutional lender used to pay for up to the annual Cost of Attendance, less any financial assistance received.
 Private loans have varying interest rates, fees, and repayment options, and usually require the applicant to be creditworthy, or have a creditworthy cosigner.
 Repayment generally begins immediately.

 In case of a divorce or separation, the parent the student lives with less than 50% of the time.

 Level of the degree-granting program in which a student is enrolled.
 Program levels may include: undergraduate (students seeking an associate degree, an undergraduate certificate, or a baccalaureate degree); post-baccalaureate (such as teacher certification); or graduate (students working on a master’s degree, graduate certificate, doctorate, or professional degree).
-The amounts and types of financial aid for which a student is eligible is determined, in part, by their program level.
+The amounts and types of financial assistance for which a student is eligible is determined, in part, by their program level.

 Gift Aid that is typically based on merit, such as, academic excellence, talent, affiliation with various groups, or career aspirations or a combination of merit and need.